 It is also harder to put a child into a bike seat than a trailer.
 The higher center of gravity will make you feel like it is more difficult to maneuver the bike as well.

 The same principle as the front seat applies.
 The seat also still faces forward.
 The advantage is that it feels less cumbersome, especially since there is no baby restricting the movement of your arms.

+The rear-mounted seat also has the distinct advantage of not blocking your legs when pedaling.
 In a way, bike seats are a way of being closer to your baby while riding.
 You can always be assured that they are right there with you seeing the same things you are.

 However, it isn’t all butterflies and marshmallows.
 You would have to be extra careful when riding with a bike seat.
 A crash could result in severe injuries for a baby.
 Always make sure that both you and your kid are wearing safety gear when biking on the streets or trails.

 The Cargo Bike